 2009: Oles win MIAC tournament and reach NCAA Midwest Region final for second time in career.

 2010: Team finishes fourth in the MIAC, marking the 15th straight season in the top four in the league.

 2011: Ben Hughes is a 10th-round draft pick of the Colorado Rockies.

-The Oles have gone to all but three of the MIAC's four-team postseason tournament since the event's inception in 2000.
-St. Olaf won the event in 2003, 2006 and 2009 and has been in the championship in seven of the 12 seasons.
+Under McDonald, St. Olaf finished in the top three in the league in 14 straight seasons.
+St. Olaf won the four-team MIAC Tournament in 2003, 2006 and 2009 and has been in the championship in seven of the event's 13 seasons.

 Besides 2006, 2007 and 2009, St. Olaf had another 30-win spring under McDonald.
 The 2000 squad, led by three-time MIAC MVP Brian Sprout '02, won a school record 36 games and advanced to the NCAA Division III Midwest Region Final.

-Before becoming St. Olaf's athletic director, McDonald chaired the NCAA Division III selection committee and has served in various coaching roles at St. Olaf.
+Before becoming athletic director at St. Olaf, McDonald chaired the NCAA Division III selection committee and served in various coaching roles.
 He was a football and baseball assistant prior to accepting the head baseball job.
 After becoming the Oles' 15th head coach, and second since 1966, he continued as a football assistant until 2001.
 He was the head men's golf coach in 2002.

 McDonald, a native of Beaver Dam, Wis., played on the 1988 and 1989 MIAC Championship teams at St. Olaf under Hall of Fame coach Jim Dimick, captaining the 1989 squad.
 He was named All-MIAC and all-region second baseman in 1988 and 1989, and led the MIAC in hitting in 1988.
 McDonald also played football, where he was a quarterback for three seasons.